Sunwood-ai-labs/HarmonAI_III/docs/README.en.md

   <a href="https://github.com/Sunwood-ai-labs/HarmonAI_III/blob/main/docs/README.en.md"><img src="https://img.shields.io/badge/english-document-white.svg" alt="EN doc"></a>
 </h2>

-> **[!IMPORTANT]**
+> [!IMPORTANT]
 > HarmonAI III is a template repository developed using [cline (formerly Claude Dev)](https://github.com/clinebot/cline), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), and [claude.ai](https://claude.ai/).
-Most of the release notes, README, and commit messages are generated using the latest AI technology.
+The majority of release notes, README, and commit messages are generated using the latest AI technologies.

 ## 🚀 Project Overview

 HarmonAI III is an innovative **AI repository starter kit** integrating AIRA and IRIS.
 This repository aims to dramatically improve developer efficiency by providing the structure and workflow for AI development projects leveraging LLMs.
-Version: `v1.1.0`
+Version: `v1.2.0`

 ## 🆕 Latest News

-- 🎉 **2024-10-11**: **HarmonAI III** [Release v1.1.0](https://github.com/Sunwood-ai-labs/HarmonAI_III/releases/tag/v1.1.0) Added documentation links.
-- 🎉 **2024-10-11**: **HarmonAI III** [Release v1.0.0](https://github.com/Sunwood-ai-labs/HarmonAI_III/releases/tag/v1.0.0) Project started.
+- 🎉 v1.2.0 released: Added GitHub Shields to the README, added collaborator invitation functionality, and updated documentation.

-## ✨ Main Features
+## ✨ Key Features

-1. **Integrated AI Toolset**: Provides the functionality of AIRA and IRIS in one package.
+1. **Integrated AI Toolset**: Provides the functionality of AIRA and IRIS in a single package.
 2. **Ready to Use**: Easily create a repository with a high-quality initial structure by using it as a template.
 3. **Automated Development Workflow**: Automates commit message generation, release note creation, and issue management.
-4. **Multilingual Support**: Supports international project deployment through automated README translation.
+4. **Multilingual Support**: Supports international project deployment through automatic README translation.
 5. **Flexible Customization**: Easily adaptable to the needs of your project.
+6. **Automated Collaborator Invitation**: Collaborator invitation script using the GitHub API.

 ## 🔧 How to Use